 The best part?
-RightInbox is incredibly affordable; in fact, you’re good to go with the free plan.
+RightInbox is incredibly affordable; in fact, you’re good to get started with the free plan.

 You can track five emails, set 10 reminders, and get five templates every month with the plan.
-The paid plans give more features but will cost you a meager $5.95 or $7.95/ month.
+The paid plans give more features but will cost you a meager $7.95/ month.

 Every intelligent student wants a dual-monitor setup.

 But you might not have the money to buy an extra monitor?
 What if two clicks were all you needed to separate your browser window into two?

 That’s not a wish again, thanks to the free extension, Dualless.

 Dualless helps you to avoid manually switching between different tabs.
 As a result, you can take advantage of your display screen.

 It’s easy to use and incredibly straightforward.
 Once installed, a drop-down menu feature will show how you can split the display screen.
 You can either stack the splits on top of each other or have them stand side by side.

 Dualless can come in handy when attending an online class or seminar.
 You’ll use one tab to watch the video and the other to take down notes.

 The question most people have is whether background noise helps you study better or not.
 The answer is that it depends on personal preferences.